ON YOUR NOVEMBER BALLOT

 Our community has changed dramatically over the past two decades.
 Multnomah County's population has grown by nearly 30% since we last voted to expand library facilities.
 It's predicted to grow another 30% by 2040.
 The need for library services is especially urgent for lower-income neighborhoods in East County, where one in four children live in poverty — the highest rate in the state of Oregon.

 This fall, voters will have the opportunity to expand and improve library services for those who need them most.
-A bond measure to revitalize outdated library buildings, systems, and technology will be on the November 2020 ballot.
+A bond measure to revitalize outdated library buildings, systems, and technology is on the November 2020 ballot.
 If passed, eight of our smallest or most outdated libraries will be rebuilt, renovated, or expanded.

-Developed with community input over a four-year period, this plan will create the library system our community needs — by expanding services in underserved neighborhoods, increasing access to technology, improving access for those with disabilities, and offering children's programs designed to reach every child in the county.
+If successful, this plan will create the library system our community needs — by expanding services in underserved neighborhoods, increasing access to technology, improving access for those with disabilities, and offering children's programs designed to reach every child in the county.